VEX Robotics: 2023-2024 Game: Full Volume

-2022-2023: Slapshot
+2022-2023 Game: Slapshot

 VEX IQ Competition Slapshot is played on a six-foot by eight-foot rectangular field.
 Two robots compete in the Teamwork Challenge as an alliance in 60-second-long teamwork matches, working collaboratively to score points.

 Teams also compete in the Robot Skills Challenge, where one robot takes the field to score as many points as possible.
 These matches consist of Driving Skills Matches, which will be entirely driver-controlled, and Programming Skills Matches, which will be autonomous with limited human interaction.